 CiPA – Comprehensive In Vitro Proarrhythmia Assay

-See publications related to Cardiac Ion Channels done on QPatch and Qube here
+- See other publications related to Cardiac Ion Channels done on QPatch and Qube here.

 The Comprehensive in vitro Proarrhythmia Assay (CiPA) is a proposal by the FDA (Food and Drug Administration), the HESI (Health and Environmental Science Institute), the CSRC (Cardiac Safety Research Consortium) and the SPS (Safety Pharmacology Society) which is ultimately aimed at revising the non-clinical ICH-S7B and replacing the clinical ICH-E14 guidelines.
 The S7B and E14 guidelines were implemented 2005 in response to reports of certain drugs causing TdP (torsade de points) and these guidelines have been successful in that no drugs have been withdrawn from market for being proarrhythmic since 2005.
 However, the link between proarrhythmia and QTc prolongation is complex and depends on several other factors in addition to drugs blocking the hERG channel and while QTc prolongation is a sensitive marker for proarrhythmia it is also moderately specific because torsadogenic compounds prolong QTc, but not all QTc prolonging drugs are torsadogenic.

 The CiPA proposal is based on a mechanistic understanding of proarrhythmic risk and is built around a three-component process:

 1. candidate drugs are tested in multiple and standardized ion channels assays using overexpressing cell lines.
 This proposal includes Nav5 (peak and late currents), Kv4.3 (Ito), hERG (IKr), KvLTQ1/mink (IKs) and Kir2.1 (IK1),